yuxqiu/modern-poetry/README.md

 This part is to let people from all over the world know the different cultures of each region.
 If you look closely at the json file in this section, you can see that some of the files have the author's name twice.
 This is due to the use of native languages as well as English.

-**Hope everyone can find their own country, their own name in this warehouse, open source without borders.**
+**Hope everyone can find their own country, their own culture in this repository, open source without borders.**